awerks/website/README.md

-# FastAPI Application
+# Captionyx

-A web application built with FastAPI, a lightweight ASGI web application framework in Python.
+Website built with FastAPI, a lightweight ASGI web application framework in Python.

 ## Description

-This is a FastAPI-based web application that [briefly describe what the application does].
-It provides [key features/functionality].
+This is a FastAPI-based web application that provides a simple way to generate subtitles for videos.
+It uses the OpenAI Whisper model for automatic speech recognition (ASR) and provides a user-friendly interface for uploading videos and downloading subtitles.

 ## Installation